LEARNAcademy/syllabus/javascript/intro.md

 ## Challenges

 Open up a terminal and start node (type "node" to start).
+To exit the node console use control-c twice.
 Then:

 **Arithmetic Challenges**
 - Add 34 and 71